On the Iwasawa invariants of Kato's zeta elements for modular forms: Introduction

 \subsection{Overview}

-In Iwasawa theory for elliptic curves and modular forms, the techniques of congruences of modular forms has played important roles.
+Fix once and for all a prime number \(p \geq 5\).
+In Iwasawa theory for elliptic curves and modular forms, the techniques of congruences of modular forms have played important roles.
 Especially, in their ground-breaking work \cite{gv}, Greenberg and Vatsal observed that both algebraic and analytic Iwasawa invariants of elliptic curves with good ordinary reduction over the cyclotomic $\mathbb{Z}_p$-extension $\mathbb{Q}_{\infty}$ of $\mathbb{Q}$ can be described in terms of the information of the residual representations and the local behavior at bad reduction primes under the $\mu=0$ assumption.
-As a consequence, it is proved that the Iwasawa main conjecture for a modular form implies the Iwasawa main conjecture for all congruent forms when one-sided divisibility is given and $\mu=0$.
-This fundamental idea has been generalized to \emph{a variety of} settings including Hida families, elliptic curves with supersingular reduction with $a_p=0$, arbitrary $\mathbb{Z}_p$-extensions including anticyclotomic $\mathbb{Z}_p$-extensions of imaginary quadratic fields with and without Heegner hypothesis, modular forms at non-ordinary primes, and their mixtures \cite{weston, epw, ochiai-two-variable, greenberg-iovita-pollack, bdkim-supersingular-invariants,hachimori,pw-mu,choi-kim,kim-summary,castella-kim-longo,delbourgo-lei,kidwell-selmer,ponsinet-signed,hatley-lei-congruences,fouquet-etnc}.
+As a consequence, it is proved that the Iwasawa main conjecture for an elliptic curve implies the Iwasawa main conjecture for all congruent elliptic curves when one-sided divisibility is given and $\mu=0$.
+This fundamental idea has been generalized to \emph{a variety of} settings including Hida families, elliptic curves with supersingular reduction with $a_p=0$, arbitrary $\mathbb{Z}_p$-extensions including anticyclotomic $\mathbb{Z}_p$-extensions of imaginary quadratic fields with and without Heegner hypothesis, modular forms at non-ordinary primes, and their mixtures \cite{weston-iwasawa-invariants-galois-deformations, epw, ochiai-two-variable, greenberg-iovita-pollack, bdkim-supersingular-invariants,hachimori,pw-mu,choi-kim,kim-summary,castella-kim-longo,delbourgo-lei,kidwell-selmer,ponsinet-signed,hatley-lei-congruences,fouquet-wan}.

 In this article, we give a rather different and unified approach to realize the idea of Greenberg--Vatsal for modular forms of higher weight at \emph{arbitrary} good primes over the \emph{full} cyclotomic extension $\mathbb{Q}(\zeta_{p^\infty})$ of $\mathbb{Q}$.
 In order to do this, we directly work with Kato's zeta elements and Kato's main conjecture without $p$-adic $L$-functions \cite{kato-euler-systems}.
 As corollaries, we can prove Greenberg--Vatsal type results for both good ordinary and non-ordinary cases \emph{simultaneously} including $\pm$-Iwasawa theory \`{a} la Kobayashi--Pollack \cite{kobayashi-thesis, pollack-thesis} and Lei \cite{lei-compositio} and $\sharp/\flat$-Iwasawa theory \`{a} la Sprung \cite{sprung-ap-nonzero} and Lei--Loeffler--Zerbes \cite{lei-loeffler-zerbes_wach}.
 Note that the construction of \emph{integral} $p$-adic $L$-functions of modular forms depends genuinely on the reduction type and we do not have to consider this issue at all.